Excel-projects/Script-Help/README.md

 * DQL Update – This menu item will format the script column to be used in an update statement for Documentum
 * DQL Update/Locked – This menu item will format the script column to be used in an update statement for Documentum and unlocks and then locks the record
   * Add “WHERE” before the column name in the header you want to use as criteria.
-  * The “Table Alias” is used as the update table name
-  * This window will pop-up on “Add Script Column” click.
-“Save” from the toolbar will save the text to a script file.

 ###	Format Script Options (Group)